-$$PLF = 0.85 + 0.15 \times PLR$$
+$$PLF = 0.85 + 0.15 x PLR$$

-PLF = part-load factor (single compressor systems), and PLR = part-load ratio as defined in Eq.
-4.4.
+PLF = part load factor (single compressor systems).

 DOE developed a second average PLF relationship for two-compressor systems by assuming that two equally sized compressors were used.
 For a PLR of less than 0.5, one compressor is off and one compressor cycles to meet the load.
 For a PLR greater than 0.5, one compressor operates continuously without cycling and the second compressor cycles to meet the additional load.
 DOE developed separate PLF relationships for each compressor by examining the load on each compressor relative to the capacity of each compressor (assuming each provided 50 percent of the total capacity of the system).
 The overall PLF for two-compressor systems is the load-weighted average of the PLF for each single compressor in the system, and is defined by